mgongguy/Daily-Python-Script/readme.md

 Day 6: pomTimer - This very simple script is a productivity timer and allowed me to play around with timers in python

+Day 7: httpServer - This simple http server utilizes scripts to serve webpages and files.